Article

 1895

-Building on his own earlier work — and that of other pioneers like Nicolai Tesla — Guglielmo Marconi demonstrates wireless-telegraph technology with a range of up to two miles.
+Building on his own earlier work — and that of other pioneers like Nikola Tesla — Guglielmo Marconi demonstrates wireless-telegraph technology with a range of up to two miles.

 1942